masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 <br />

-Detail findings are submitted to the International Journal of Heat and Mass Transfer pending acceptance.
+Detail findings are documented in this <a href="https://www.sciencedirect.com/science/article/abs/pii/S0017931019349750?dgcid=rss_sd_all">publication</a>.
 </div>